mulkieran/bytesize/doc/intro.rst

 Displaying Sizes
 ----------------
-Sizes are displayed using binary rather than SI prefixes or names, regardless of the value.
+Sizes are displayed according to a specified configuration.
+In the default configuration, Sizes are displayed using binary rather than SI prefixes or names, regardless of the value.
 For example, 1000 bytes is not displayed as 1KB (1 kilobyte), but as some number of bytes or KiB (kibibytes).
-The precise form in which a Size is displayed is configurable.

 Representing Units
 ------------------
 The size module supplies a set of named prefixes for both SI and binary units, for all non-fractional prefixes.
-Fractional prefixes are not defined, since fractional bytes are not of interest.
+Fractional prefixes are not defined.

 Constructing Sizes Programatically
 ----------------------------------